Quantitative disorder effects in low-dimensional spin systems: Proofs for two-dimensional disordered spin systems

-Using the same argument as the one presented in the proof of Lemma~\ref{prop2.31708}, we may construct a collection $\mathcal{Q}$ of good boxes such that the set of uncovered points is small: we obtain the inequality
+Following the argument presented in the proof of Lemma~\ref{prop2.31708}, we may construct a collection $\mathcal{Q}$ of good boxes such that the set of uncovered points is small.
+The only difference is that we need to select the integer $k$ so as to satisfy the (more restrictive) properties: